Koh Lanta is one of those islands in Thailand that people don’t really know what to expect from it.

-Let’s start with the most obvious highlight of Koh Lanta: The beaches.
+Let’s start with the most obvious highlight of Koh Lanta: the beaches.
 By looking at my picture above you might be wondering: That’s it?
 Yes, that’s it.
 This is Long Beach (aka Phra Ae Beach), the most popular beach on the island.
 Like you can see, it may not be the most stunning piece of coast you have ever seen in your life, but it is just fine and not crowded like most other hot spots in Thailand.

 I think it actually looks better in my video, so make sure to check it out at the end of the guide.
 It’s really nice to take a dip there at about 4pm in the afternoon and then head up to Mad Bull Beach Bar for an ice cold Singha beer.
-At least that’s what a visit to Koh Lanta is for me: To relax at some nice restaurants or bars with fine views and a sea breeze and without sketchy vendors or too many tourists.
+At least that’s what a visit to Koh Lanta is for me: To relax at some nice restaurants or bars with fine views and a sea breeze and without annoying vendors or too many tourists.

-Frankly speaking, most beaches on Koh Lanta look more or less similar but most of them are smaller, below is a picture of the more rough Khlong Hin Beach that I took on the way to the national park (see below):
+Frankly speaking, most beaches on Koh Lanta look more or less similar, but most of them are smaller.
+Below is a picture of the more rough Khlong Hin Beach that I took on the way to the national park (see below):

 The Rock Beach Bar

 If you asked me about my favorite place on Koh Lanta – here it is.
-This is the most spectacular and at the same time idilic and laid back place on the whole island.
+This is the most spectacular and at the same time most idilic and laid back place on the whole island.
 They have built two separate open air restaurants and bars with swimming pools on top of the bay at the very northwestern tip of Koh Lanta.

-There is also a small resort with bungalows but you obviously don’t need to stay there to come, drink and enjoy.
+There is also a small resort with bungalows, but you obviously don’t need to stay there to come, drink and enjoy.
 They even let you use the swimming pool so don’t forget your swimsuit and you can soak in the spectacular views of the ocean while waiting for your cool beer (100 Baht) and delicious pizza (about 250 Baht) to be served.

 Coming from Long Beach, it will take you 20-25 minutes by motorbike to drive up there.
 I strongly recommend you to use Google Maps on your smartphone because there isn’t much signage along the way.
-See the location of The Rock on the map below:
+See the location of The Rock on the map below.